-Double-space all the pages, including the title page, abstract, text, acknowledgments, references, tables, and legends.

-Use 12-point type on one side of the paper only.
-Use uniform margins of 11⁄2" (4 cm) at the top, bottom, right, and left.
+Double-space all pages, including the title page, abstract, text, acknowledgments, references, tables, and legends.
+Use 12-point font and uniform margins of 1" at the top, bottom, right, and left.
 Do not right justify lines.
 Do not divide words at the end of a line.

 Number pages consecutively.
 Include a running head, a shortened version of the title with 50 characters or fewer, at the top of each page to identify the manuscript.
 The running head must not contain any author names or initials.
-In the left margin, number each line of text.
+In the left margin, consecutively number each line of text.

-The average article in JOGNN must be 12 to 16 manuscript pages, plus references, tables, illustrations, and callouts.
-Only In Review articles can be longer than 16 pages.
+The average article in JOGNN is 12 to 16 manuscript pages, plus references, tables, illustrations, and callouts.
+In Review articles can be longer than 16 pages if indicated.